 Bible Verses about Gratitude

-You can also use Bible verses to help you cultivate a habit of gratitude.
-Let them help inspire gratitude in your heart.
-Read them and write what brings you joy, comfort, gratitude, and thanks in the verse.
+As you read them, write what brings you joy, comfort, gratitude, and thanks.
 You can even let them be starting points for more thanks and praise as the Spirit leads you.

 “Give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5:18